finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-Synonym is the baseline building block in the relationship between the CDM and alternative data representations, whether those are open standards or proprietary data representations.
-It can be complemented by relevant mapping logic when the relationship is not a one-to-one or is conditional.
+Synonym is the baseline building block in the relationship between the model in Rosetta and alternative data representations, whether those are open standards or proprietary.
+Synonyms can be complemented by relevant mapping logic when the relationship is not a one-to-one or is conditional.

 Synonyms can be associated to all four sets of Rosetta data modelling artefacts: